-Local Purchase Percentage (LPP) and Regional Purchasing Coefficients (RPC) are two of the most frequently misused and misunderstood fields in IMPLAN.
+Local Purchase Percentage (LPP) and Regional Purchasing Coefficients (RPC) are two of the most frequently misused and misunderstood values in IMPLAN.
 This article describes what these concepts mean and when they should be changed from the default settings.

 LPP IN INDUSTRY EVENTS: